Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Illuminance: How Much Light Reaches Your Work Surface

-• General Assembly & Storage (30-50 fc / 300–500 lux): For general movement, parking vehicles, and non-detailed tasks, this level provides safe, comfortable visibility.
+• General Assembly & Storage (~30–50 fc / ~300–500 lux): For general movement, parking vehicles, and non-detailed tasks, this range provides safe, comfortable visibility.

 A common mistake is to only consider the fixture's lumen output.
-The real measure of success is the foot-candles delivered to the workbench or vehicle, which is a function of lumens, beam angle, and mounting height.
+The real measure of success is the foot-candles delivered to the workbench or vehicle, which depends on lumens, beam angle, mounting height, and layout.

 Color Temperature (CCT): The "Feel" of the Light